C-D-Lewis/discord-bot-norren/README.md

 > Installing `sodium` may take several minutes.

-2. Add `config.json` with credentials:
+2. Add `config.json` with credentials and other options.
+For example:

 ```json
 {